Learn About The Hmong Institute

 Where We Came From

-Born during the Vietnam War, Mai Zong knew of only war and not peace.
 Mai Zong grew up in the refugee camps in Thailand for five years.
 Arriving as a Hmong teenage refugee, Mai Zong became the family interpreter and system navigator as she quickly learned English.
-Throughout high school and college, Mai Zong became a community organizer and advocate.
-In 1992, Mai Zong came to work for the Wisconsin State Refugee Office and currently works at the Department of Health Services.
+Throughout high school and college, Mai Zong became a community organizer and advocate for higher education for Hmong girls, established Hmong youth clubs, ran community Hmong radio and TV show, and cultural broker between Hmong refugees and mainstream agencies.
+Mai Zong devoted her career-life working in state government to develop culturally and linguistically competent programs for Hmong and other refugees.
+In 1992, Mai Zong joined the Wisconsin State Refugee Office as a Refugee Program Specialist and retired in 2013 from the Department of Health Services as the Inter-Cultural Program Specialist.

 What We Are Doing Now